 So what do I get, then?

 Well, it depends… while I’m a staunch supporter of using a power supply with properly isolated outputs, I’m also aware that it isn’t always needed.
 I’m currently running a bass pedalboard with 3 pedals + a tuner from an old Cioks Baby (9vDC, 280mA single regulator type), and it works just fine.
-At the same time, I have seen plenty of setups where the only cure for the noise was a proper power supply.
+At the same time, I have seen plenty of setups where the only cure for the noise was a proper isolated power supply.
 And it gets more complicated – there’s no way to say that ”for 3-4 pedals, this is what you need” or ”for 8-10 pedals, this is what you need”.
 Each rig is different, and some pedals simply refuse to get along, while others will happily share the power.
-There’s no 100% consistent rules about this, so you’ll have to experiment.
-I will be posting a couple of more pages on this subject, one with the basic ground rules of powering and another with some tips on daisy chaining.
-Those pages should – once they’re up, that is – help you make an informed decision.
+There are no 100% consistent rules about this, so you will inevitably have to experiment.
+I have posted a couple of other pages that expand on this subject, one with the basic ground rules of powering and another with some tips on daisy chaining.
+Those pages should help you make an informed decision.

-Note: this article, along with the others that are in the making, replaces and expands on the two older ”how to power your pedals” articles.
+Note: this article, along with the other two mentioned, replaces and expands on the two older ”how to power your pedals” articles.